JonathanVegasP/overlay_builder/README.md

 #### OverlayType

-Is used to render the overlay based on its type.
+Is used with **OverlayBuilder** to render the overlay based on its type.
 If it is **OverlayType.fullscreen** then will render an overlay widget that overlays the entire screen, else if it is **OverlayType.positioned** then will render an overlay widget that overlays its child.

 * Getters